gabribn99/gabribn99.github.io/_posts/2021-10-24-ConnectionDB.md

 System.out.println("Connection DB");
 ```
 In this app you can connect with a DataBase.
-In this example i am using a vet database.
+In this example I am using a vet database.

 ![image](https://user-images.githubusercontent.com/56097204/138591258-4c506f91-2a51-45a9-912f-2be3fd54c7b0.png)